 Administration & Society seeks to further the understanding of public and human service organizations, their administrative processes, and their effect on society.
-The journal publishes empirically oriented research reports and theoretically specific articles that synthesize or contribute to the advancement of understanding and explanation in these fields.
+The peer reviewed journal publishes empirically oriented research reports and theoretically specific articles that synthesize or contribute to the advancement of understanding and explanation in these fields.
 Of particular interest are (1) studies that analyze the effects of the introduction of administrative strategies, programs, change interventions, and training; and (2) studies of intergroup, interorganizational, and organization-environment relationships and policy processes.

 |Richard C. Box||University of Nebraska, Omaha, USA|

 |Christine Demchak||U.S. Naval War College, USA|

 |Charles T. Goodsell||Virginia Polytechnic Institute and State University, USA|

 |A. B. Hoflund||University of Nebraska at Omaha, USA|

 |Laura S. Jensen||Virginia Polytechnic Institute and State University, USA|